radditude/radditude.github.io/_posts/2019-02-15-spacecraft-driven-development.md

 ---
 layout: post
-title: 'Spacecraft Driven Development: Taking Computers to The Moon'
+title: 'Spacecraft Driven Development'
+subtitle: 'Taking Computers to The Moon'
 ---

 At the dawn of the space program, computers were enormous, bulky, delicate